 But probably the best course of action isn’t to wait for a letter.
 Get to a dealer and find out if your car is subject to this recall.
 Let’s just hope the fuel pipe sheath doesn’t rub too much on your way there.

-Vehicles sold between 1 December 2016 and 31 July 2017 are affected.
+Vehicles sold between 5 April 2016 and 24 August 2017 are affected.

 This recall comes after a previous recall which covered the starter-motor supply terminal.
 Peugeot said the terminal may have come into contact with another part of the engine if it moves too much.

 This had the potential to damage the supply terminal and could lead to a short circuit, making starting the car difficult.